 ~ Norman Bauman

 Medical mistakes are said by some to be the third leading cause of death in the United States, after heart disease and cancer.
-Will they know that's why you died?
+Is that true?
+Probably not.
+But either way, how will you know?

 • Medical Errors Are Killing Us (Video, Theresa Sabo's talk at TEDxStanleyPark, 4-10-18) If all medical errors were reported, which they aren't, the system would figure out where things are going wrong.
 If you experience such errors, report them.
 Change the game.